 The homepage or home page is the name of the main page of a website where visitors can find hyperlinks to other pages on the site.
 By default, the homepage on all web servers is index.html; however, it can also be index.htm, index.php, or whatever the developer decides.

 Website homepage vs. browser homepage

 A browser home is a default document displayed when you first open your browser.
-It can be configured to display a specific website in the browser's preferences.
+It can display a specific website in the browser's preferences.
 For example, you may have Google as your browser's home to open a search when you first open the browser.
 If you were to search for "Computer Help" from your browser's home and click the Computer Hope link, you would be directed to our website homepage.

 How to get back to the browser homepage

 As you browse the Internet, there may come a time when you want to get back to your browser's home.
-Below are the steps and keyboard shortcuts to get back to your browser's home.
+Below are the steps and keyboard shortcuts to return to your browser's home.

 - Click the browser home button that should resemble one of the home buttons on this page.

 - Most Internet browsers support the Alt+Home keyboard shortcut to go to your homepage.

 - In Mac web browsers, try Command+Home or Option+Home.

 - Finally, you can also close your browser and all open tabs.
 Once re-opened, the browser opens the home page.